John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      cd ~

      # In Windows File Explorer create the folder "TMB_Debug" on the C: drive.
 Enter the folder and leave File Explorer open.
+     # Copy the R and Cpp files from the R folder in this repo to C:\TMB_Debug

      # All the Windows' drives will be mounted in /mnt on Ubuntu, e.g. 'c' for 'C:' drive.
      ls ../../mnt